How to Compress Images Without Visible Quality Loss

 Common mistakes to avoid

-• Judging quality from thumbnails instead of real-size previews.
+- Judging quality from thumbnails instead of the compare slider at full size.

 Frequently asked questions